 About the Data

 With the exception of the first category, which maps children of immigrants as a share of all children, the maps display the share of children of immigrants who fall into a certain category.
 (For instance, the “Children’s language skills” tab maps the percentage of children of immigrants who are English proficient.)
 Trends for some small populations (e.g., local geographies) may be volatile because of small survey sample sizes, and differences between estimates derived from small sample sizes will often not be statistically significant.
 Estimates are not provided for indicators in areas with a small number of children sampled (i.e., where there are data on fewer than 90 children of immigrants included in the survey sample).
 When this is the case, the area appears as missing in the map and line chart for the applicable indicator and year.
 Because of small sample sizes, Native Americans are counted in the “another race or multiracial” category for these maps.

 Further, estimates presented in this feature may differ from those in other publications by the Urban Institute or other organizations because of differences in analysis; for instance, estimates of health insurance coverage may differ from those produced by Urban’s Health Policy Center because of differences in how time periods, age groups, family relationships, and other factors are defined.

 For more information on the definitions and the sources of these statistics, see the children of immigrants data tool appendix.

-We would like to thank Victoria Lynch and Jennifer Haley in the Urban Institute’s Health Policy Center for providing edited health insurance coverage data and guidance on using and presenting these data to allow for more accurate coverage estimates.
+We would like to thank Victoria Lynch, Jennifer Haley, and Robin Wang in the Urban Institute’s Health Policy Center for providing edited health insurance coverage data and guidance on using and presenting these data to allow for more accurate coverage estimates.